thoughtspot/thoughtspot.github.io/_spotiq/whatisspotiq.md

 ## Who can use SpotIQ?

-The SpotIQ feature is made for users who are not data magicians; however data magicians can use it to do power data magic.
+The SpotIQ feature is made for users who are not data magicians; however, data magicians can use it to do power data magic.
 This means SpotIQ is for everyone.

 If you can see the **SpotIQ** on your ThoughtSpot dashboard, you have access